Aqueum/UFS-Portfolio/README.md

 # Contributing
-This is an assessed project, so I'd probably get in trouble for accepting external input...
+This is an assessed project, so I'd probably get in trouble for accepting external input.
+Feel free to fork this (JaneDoette) branch as long as you're not using this as part of your own coursework.

 # Code Status
 Can Udacity add a badge here..?

 # License
-Images and artwork are subject to copyright, all rights reserved.
+GNU General Public License v3.0 for JaneDoette branch only.
-The code, you're welcome to under GNU v3.0, but unfortunately images cannot be shared.
+Master branch contains copyrighted images that cannot be shared.